-In the FORM, Department Counsel informed Applicant that it was crucial for him to provide corroborating or supporting documentation of resolution of the debts on the SOR.
-(FORM at 2) Aside from Applicant's uncorroborated statements, there is no documentary evidence that Applicant paid, arranged to pay, settled, compromised, or otherwise resolved any of the SOR debts.
-He did not describe receipt of financial counseling or provide his budget.
-The record lacks corroborating or substantiating documentation and detailed explanations of the causes for his financial problems and other mitigating information.
+In the FORM, Department Counsel noted the absence of corroborating or supporting documentation of resolution of the SOR issues.
+FORM at 2-3.
+Aside from Applicant's uncorroborated statements, there is no supporting documentary evidence, such as proof of payments to the credit-repair company or correspondence to or from the SOR creditors showing attempts to resolve debts.
+The record lacks corroborating or substantiating documentation and detailed explanations of the causes for his financial issues and other mitigating information.
 The FORM informed Applicant that he had 30 days from the receipt of the FORM "in which to submit a documentary response setting forth objections, rebuttal, extenuation, mitigation, or explanation, as appropriate.
 If you do not file any objections or submit any additional information . . . your case will be assigned to an Administrative Judge for a determination based solely" on the evidence set forth in this FORM.
-(FORM at 2)
+FORM at 4.
+Applicant did not respond to the FORM.